-This is a loan scholarship program for Japanese nationals administered by Japan Student Services Organization (JASSO).
-The recipient has the responsibility of repaying the loan after graduation.
+This is a loan scholarship program for Students of Japanese nationality administered by Japan Student Services Organization (JASSO).
+The recipient has responsibility of repaying the loan after graduation.
 Applications are accepted after the student enters the university.

 ii.
 Scholarships offered by local governments and private organizations